mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-2.html.markdown

   For that matter, the SU 85 should just shuttle infantry units around the board and not even worry about firing.
 * The lower map edge hexes are the only line of hexes not covered by fire from Hill 135.
 The Russians should have put another mine or block on this route.
+* Limiting German 120 mm mortars to 15 hex range, instead of 20 hexes as printed on the counter.
+Dumb.
+I've done similar things before, for example, conflating movement and DF on the Wespe.